Errors and Warnings¶

 Results in:

-%Warning-STMTDLY: example.v:1:8 Unsupported: Ignoring delay on this delayed statement.
+%Warning-STMTDLY: example.v:1:7 Ignoring delay on this statement due to --no-timing

 Move the delayed statement into the C++ wrapper file, where the stimulus and clock generation can be done in C++.

-Convert the statement into a FSM, or other statement that tests against $time.
+Convert the statement into an FSM, or other statement that tests against $time.

 -